Maximizer03/REALTIME-CHAT-APP/README.md

 ![REALTIMECHATAPP](https://github.com/UV-3/REALTIME-CHAT-APP/blob/master/src/Screenshot%202021-07-19%20at%205.53.42%20PM.png)

 This is a realtime chatting application developed using React.js, Node.js & Socket.io.
-ChatGram is dedicated to group messaging.
+Socialise is dedicated to group messaging.
 Users can share text-based messages and emojis with their Friends who are in the same room.